Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Trust comprises of four members appointed by the Governor.
 The current members are as follows:

-The Department of Premier and Cabinet currently provide administrative support for the Trust.
+The Department of Communities Tasmania currently provide administrative support for the Trust.

-The ANZAC Day Trust Grants Program is now closed for 2017.
+The ANZAC Day Trust Grants Program is now open and will close 25 October 2019.

 For further information please contact Communities Tasmania on 1800 204 224.